Cathie Wood's Ark Invest ditching Wall Street for Florida

 |ARK ETF TR INNOVATION ETF

-However, Ark's flagship ARK Innovation ETF has had trouble carrying that momentum in 2021, falling nearly 10% since its mid-February high.
+However, Ark's flagship ARK Innovation ETF has had trouble carrying that momentum in 2021, falling nearly 10% for the year.